RupinderN/BeatdappExpenseTracker/README.md

 # Expense Tracker | Beatdapp

-This web application is an expense tracker that is able to record a user's expenses by entering in the name, cost, and category of the item purchased.
-It also contains functionality to view your total expenses and delete items of your choice!
+This web application is an expense tracker where a user can record their expenses by entering in the name, cost, and category of the item purchased.
+It also contains functionality to view the total cost and delete items of your choice!

 # Project Screenshots